 Sandy Kilgour checks into the adults-only Tokoriki Island Resort, Fiji.

-In the northwestern tip of Fiji, in the group called the Mamanuca islands.
+Location: In the northwestern tip of Fiji, in the group called the Mamanuca islands.
 The truly luxurious way to arrive is via helicopter after a seamless transfer from Nadi International Airport ($415pp, one way).
 Sadly it takes only 15 minutes of magic to travel birds-eye across 35km of ocean.
 I arrive feeling like a movie star as the skilful pilot lands us directly on the bullseye at the end of the jetty.